Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Crank Up the ISO

-Full frame cameras tend to have better ISO ability than say, micro four thirds systems.
+Full frame cameras tend to have better ISO ability than, say, micro four-thirds systems.
 ISO 6400 from a professional full-frame DSLR is likely going to look as good as a mid-level APS-C at ISO 3200.
-Sensor size does matter but at the end of the day most quality digital cameras of any level is going to perform just fine at ISO 3200 and below.
+Sensor size does matter, but at the end of the day, most quality digital cameras of any level are going to perform just fine at ISO 3200 and below.

 Open Up the Aperture

-The large the lens opening the more light is being captured by the sensor.
-Having a lens with a minimum f-stop of 2.8 is typically the best option for low light photography.
-The lower the f-stop number the larger the aperture of the lens.
-Unfortunately, the lower the f-stop then typically the more expensive the lens is.
+The larger the lens opening, the more light is being captured by the sensor.
+Having a lens with a minimum f-stop of 2.8 is typically the best option for low-light photography.
+The lower the f-stop number, the larger the aperture of the lens.
+Unfortunately, the lower the f-stop, then, typically, the more expensive the lens is.

-Remember though that lower f-stops creates a shallow depth of field.
-This might be fine if you are capturing images indoors or doing some kind of low light portrait work.
-However, if you are trying to capture low light landscape photos then the f-stop will have to be cranked up to allow deep depth of field.
+Remember, though, that lower f-stops create a shallow depth of field.
+This might be fine if you are capturing images indoors or doing some kind of low-light portrait work.
+However, if you are trying to capture low-light landscape photos, then the f-stop will have to be cranked up to allow deep depth of field.

 Slow the Shutter Speed

-When using a tripod you will also want to use it in conjunction with a shutter release cable.
+When using a tripod, you will also want to use it in conjunction with a shutter release cable.
 Holding down the shutter for even a second could lead to motion blur in your photos.
-One thing I would caution is that the longer you keep the shutter open in low light photography the more grain that can be introduce into the photo.
+One thing I would caution is that the longer you keep the shutter open in low light photography, the more grain that can be introduced into the photo.